-(Proverbs 15.3, 1919 Chinese Union Version (Simplified) in Modern Punctuation)
+耶和华的眼目无处不在;恶人善人,他都鉴察。 (Proverbs 15.3, 1919 Chinese Union Version (Simplified) in Modern Punctuation)

 The eyes of the Lord behold both the evil and the good in every place.
 (Proverbs 15:3, Septuagint by Sir Lancelot Charles Lee Brenton, 1851)

-we discover things, but how often do we take accurate notes of it?
+51 We know that we accomplish things and that we discover things, but how often do we take accurate notes of it?
 The only reason I am pausing my research to write this article is for documenting work, the importance of it.
-Research without documentation is like a stagnant air, or to Jehovah:

-"Focus on your life and your teaching."[1]
-We have searched and searched (research) and we found!
-The High Priest of Amun (HPA) Prince Osorkon stated in his Chronicle that he served from Year 11 to 25 of the Reign of King Takelot II (more under Shosheng III), in the performance of which duties he recorded one of the very few documented, lunar eclipses having provenance.
+Research without documentation is like a stagnant air, or to Jehovah: "Focus on your life and your teaching."[1]
+We have searched and searched that he served from Year 11 to 25 of the Reign of King Takelot II (more under Shoshenq III), in the performance of which duties he recorded one of the very few documented, lunar eclipses having provenance.
 But what makes this eclipse, recorded in Year 15, come under the category of irrefutable, the date being also commonly read as '25,' but also as: eg. Gertoux, '29?'
 The "get me to the church on time" theme is recurrent.
 In this case, we would tend to favour Gertoux, but for reasons best seen in this, our NICE chronology.
 The eclipse date IV Shemu 29 is Mar 17 in 851 BCE, and the record is that the "sky did not swallow the moon."
-As others also have, I rejected it because I didn't in my heart of hearts believe that it was an eclipse, the record of it being negative ("did not swallow") and it being the 'wrong' day when read as IV Shemu '25,' with the actual lunar eclipse dated as Mar 16 851 BCE, etc. On Nov 27 2015 CE, I made note of another lunar eclipse, in

-'Year 11' of Takelot II, ostensibly, and a visible, nearly total one at Thebes on Dec 03 856 BCE.[2]
+As others also have, I rejected it because I didn't in my heart of hearts believe that it was an eclipse, the record of it being negative ("did not swallow") and it being the 'wrong' day when read as IV Shemu '25,' with the actual lunar eclipse dated as Mar 16 851 BCE, etc. On Nov 27 2015 CE, I made note of another lunar eclipse, in 'Year 11' of Takelot II, ostensibly, and a visible, nearly total one at Thebes on Dec 03 856 BCE.[2]
 Some details of these eclipses are extremely important as they relate to an absolute chronology for Egypt, so we will slow down somewhat in the subsequent analysis.